jonaslund/forPreviewOnly/README.md

 13. (Make local version for the screening)

-## supported by (www.li-ma.nl/site/article/lima-collection-2015)(lima collection) and the stimuleringsfonds
+## supported by the Lima Collection (www.li-ma.nl/site/article/lima-collection-2015) and the Stimuleringsfonds (http://stimuleringsfonds.nl)